 Heart problems (heart failure) with symptoms that can include cough, shortness of breath, and swelling (fluid retention) in your legs or arms.

 Tumour lysis syndrome (a condition which may happen when cancer cells die quickly, causing changes in blood levels of minerals and metabolites shown in a blood test).
-Symptoms may include kidney problems (weakness, shortness of breath, fatigue and confusion), heart problems (fluttering of the heart at a faster or slower heartbeat), seizures, vomiting or diarrhoea and tingling in the mouth, hands or feet
+Symptoms may include kidney problems (weakness, shortness of breath, fatigue and confusion), heart problems (fluttering of the heart of a faster or slower heartbeat), seizures, vomiting or diarrhoea and tingling in the mouth, hands or feet.

 Tell a doctor or nurse straight away, if you notice any of the side effects above.

-Other side effects include:
+Other side effects include

 Very common (may affect more than 1 in 10 people):